rf/vld/README.md

 }

-// throws ValidationError: Expected foo to be string, but instead got 39 (number) doThing({foo: 39});
+// InvalidPropertyError: Expected property 'foo' of `options` to be string,
+// but instead got 39 (number)
+doThing({foo: 39});

-// throws InvalidPropertyError: Expected property 'bar' of `options` to be string (required), but instead got  (undefined) doThing({
+// throws InvalidPropertyError: Expected property 'bar' of `options` to be
+// string (required), but instead got  (undefined) doThing({
     foo: 'hello',
     success: function () {},